As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

-- Clippers, a knife, or small saw to cut your sticks or dowels
+- Clippers, a knife, or a small saw to cut your sticks or dowels.

 Instructions for Making a Twig Star

 1. First, decide what size you want your star to be.
-You can make your star to be any size you choose.
-You can make large stars for a door or garden decorations, or smaller stars for decorating a Christmas tree.
+You can make your star be any size you choose.
+You can make large stars for a door or garden decorations or smaller stars for decorating a Christmas tree.
 My star is about 8 inches tall.

 3. Using a jackknife or whittling tool, shave down one end of 2 of your sticks.
 Shave down an area that is about the width of your twigs (see photo above).
 The other end of these sticks should be left as a blunt cut.

-4. Now take 3 more sticks and shave down both sides of one end of each of these sticks.
+4. Now, take three more sticks and shave down both sides of one end of each of these sticks.
 The other end of these sticks should be left as a blunt cut.
 The shaved end does not need to be pointed.
-You just want to take away some of the width (see center stick in photo above).
+You just want to take away some of the width (see center stick in the photo above).